RafesiA/RafesiA/README.md

 - 고민하는 중

-- Associate Research Enginner for Suresofttech Inc. Simulation Development Department
+- Associate Research Enginner for Suresofttech Inc. Simulation Development Team
     > 2022 1 September ~
 <!---
 RafesiA/RafesiA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.